Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

   background job running every second inside of each worker.

-Note that `strict` ensures that all workers of a given node will always proxy requests with an identical router, but that increased long tail latency can be observed if frequent Routes and Services updates are expected.
+Note that `strict` ensures that all workers of a given node will always proxy requests with an identical router, but increased long-tail latency can be observed if frequent Routes and Services updates are expected.

-Using `eventual` will help preventing long tail latency issues in such cases, but may cause workers to route requests differently for a short period of time after Routes and Services updates.
+Using `eventual` will help prevent long-tail latency issues in such cases, but may cause workers to route requests differently for a short period of time after Routes and Services updates.

 **Default:** `eventual`